mojaloop/central-ledger/Onboarding.md

 ***

 ### Setup
-Make sure you have access to the [Level One Project on Github](https://github.com/@mojaloop/central-ledger) and clone the project.
+Make sure you have access to [Mojaloop on Github](https://github.com/mojaloop/central-ledger) and clone the project.

 To install Homebrew run this in a terminal window:
 ```